Balcony Railing Code Requirement in New York City

 March 31, 2023

-The NYC DOB also requires that vertical or horizontal openings between the balusters should not exceed four inches to prevent small children or animals from falling through the railing system.
+The DOB also requires that vertical or horizontal openings between the balusters should not exceed four inches to prevent small children or animals from falling through the railing system.
 Typically, the width of openings in a rigid post-railing system does not change.
 However, cables in the recently popular cable railing systems tend to loosen over time, which can result in openings that exceed the four inch requirement.
 Building management should regularly monitor the condition of the cables in these types of railing systems.

 Balcony railings should also be regularly inspected for loose fasteners, peeling paint, and corrosion.
 Railing posts that are set in concrete slabs should be monitored to ensure that the sealant is intact.
 If the sealant fails, the grout surrounding the posts is exposed to moisture and will deteriorate.
 This failure could eventually lead to the dangerous loosening of the post.
 As mentioned above, implementing a regular monitoring and maintenance program can help address these issues that often cause more costly future repairs and create unsafe conditions.